CaseyBartman/CaseyBartman/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I play the guitar and love to cook!

-- Current Focus: Adding automated testing to a bill tracking we app project I've developed
+- Current Focus: Adding automated testing to a bill tracking web app project I've developed

 <!---
 CaseyBartman/CaseyBartman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.